-Who my dad was was hard – sometimes.
-And sometimes, it was fine.
+Who my dad was was hard sometimes.
+But sometimes, it was fine.
 Sometimes, it was amazing.
 Like in this photo.
 You can see how joyful he was.
 How much he loved being a dad.

-His devotion to family itself, which shows itself, even now – even when he can’t move a single muscle and can barely speak, as he attempts to take care of us all by dictating letters telling us how much he misses and loves us.
+His devotion to family, which shows itself, even now – even when he can’t move a single muscle and can barely speak – as he attempts to take care of us all by dictating letters telling us how much he misses and loves us.

 And telling that story, too, not only makes me feel better about myself and my life, it completes me in a way that, if I only complain, I don’t get to see or to have.